marigold-dev/training-nft-1/README.md

 1. Use one of these options to set up a Ghostnet account to use to deploy (originate) the contract:

-   - To use your own account, open the `.taq/config.local.testing.json` file and add your public key, address, and private key, so the file looks like this:
+   - To use your account, open the `.taq/config.local.testing.json` file and add your public key, address, and private key, so the file looks like this:

      ```json
      {